-A significant component of our growth strategy is opening new domestic and international stores.
+A significant component of our growth strategy includes the opening of new domestic and international stores.
 We and our franchisees face many challenges in opening new stores, including, among others:

-- selection and availability of suitable store locations; - negotiation of acceptable lease or financing terms; - securing required domestic or foreign governmental permits and approvals; - employment and training of qualified personnel; and - general economic and business conditions.
+- availability of financing with acceptable terms; - selection and availability of suitable store locations; - negotiation of acceptable lease or financing terms; - securing required domestic or foreign governmental permits and approvals; - employment and training of qualified personnel; and - · general economic and business conditions.